Survey of Low-Resource Machine Translation: Use of external resources and linguistic information

 \subsubsection{Multi-task learning}

-Multi-task learning can be seen more as a way of forcing the model to learn better internal representations of wordforms by training the model to produce a secondary output (in this case linguistic analyses) as well as a translation.
+Multi-task learning can be seen as a way of forcing the model to learn better internal representations of wordforms by training the model to produce a secondary output (in this case linguistic analyses) as well as a translation.

 Initial work in multi-task learning for MT did not concentrate on the low-resource scenario. \citet{luong2016multitask} explore different multi-task setups for translation (testing on English--German), among which a setup where they use parsing as an auxiliary task to translation, which appears to help translation performance as long as the model is not overly trained on the parsing task.
 The question of how to optimally train such multi-task models has inevitably since been explored, inspired in part by concurrent work in multi-encoder and multi-decoder multilingual NMT (See Section~\ref{sec:multilingual}), since it appears that sharing all components across all tasks is not the optimal setting. \citet{niehues-cho-2017-exploiting} experiment with part-of-speech (PoS) tagging and named entity recognition as auxiliary tasks to MT and test different degrees of sharing.
-They find that sharing the encoder only (i.e.~separate attention mechanisms and decoders) works best and that using both auxiliary tasks enhances translation performance in a simulated low-resource DE$\rightarrow$EN scenario.
+They find that sharing the encoder only (i.e.~separate attention mechanisms and decoders) works best and that using both auxiliary tasks enhances translation performance in a simulated low-resource German$\rightarrow$English scenario.

-Since then, there have been some applications of multi-task learning to lower-resource scenarios, with slight gains in translation performance. \citet{nadejde-etal-2017-predicting} also share encoders in their multi-task setting for the integration of target-side syntactic information in the form of CCG supertags (for DE$\rightarrow$EN and mid-low-resource RO$\rightarrow$EN).
+Since then, there have been some applications of multi-task learning to lower-resource scenarios, with slight gains in translation performance. \citet{nadejde-etal-2017-predicting} also share encoders in their multi-task setting for the integration of target-side syntactic information in the form of CCG supertags (for German$\rightarrow$English and mid-low-resource Romanian$\rightarrow$English).
 Similarly, \citet{zaremoodi2018adaptive} develop a strategy to avoid task interference in a multi-task MT setup (with named entity recognition, semantic parsing and syntactic parsing as auxiliary tasks).
 They do so by extending the recurrent components of the model with multiple blocks and soft routing between them to act like experts.
 They test in real low-resource scenarios (Farsi--English and Vietnamese--English) and get gains of approximately 1 BLEU point by using the additional linguistic information in the dynamic sharing setup they propose.